Table of Contents

 When adding the finishing touches, use only low VOC paint or stain and give it a few days to dry.
 VOC stands for Volatile Organic Compound, which can cause an array of serious health problems.
 Learn more about VOCs here.

-With a few tools, some careful attention to detail, and a little inspiration, anyone can build a simple shelter for their four legged friend.
+With a few tools, some careful attention to detail, and a little inspiration, anyone can build a simple shelter for their four legged friends.
 Taking the time to review directions carefully and make a list of the necessary materials beforehand will help construction run smoothly.
 Who knows, maybe once you’ve tackled one outdoor project, you’ll want to move on to a backyard shed!